bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 * **Legacy Settings:** If you have the ChromaToggle mod installed you can check this box to enable the game modes but it has been unsupported for some time.
 * **Other Settings:** Click the <kbd>Clear Settings</kbd> button to revert to default settings.
 You may also enter new paths for either of your song folders.
 If for some reason nothing works you can click the <kbd>Everything Inexplicably Broken?</kbd> button to delete your MM config file.
 # Song Setup
-> This is a stub section in progress.
-DM helencarnate#2079 if you'd like to contribute.
-{.is-info}
 Once you've finished one-time editor setup you're ready to create your first map.
 ## Song Creation
 There are four files (minimum) you need to create a map: